mastersign/mediacategorizer/docs/intermediate-data-structures.md

   (`max-appearance / appearance`) for correction candidates
 * **min-match-score**
-  _floating point number_ `[0..1]` the minimal matching score for associating a video with a category
+  _floating point number_ `[0..1]` the minimal matching score for associating a medium with a category
 * **index-filter**
   _vector_ with a combination of the following keywords:
   `:not-short`, `:noun`, `:min-confidence`, `:good-confidence`, `:no-punctuation`,